jonseymour/florida/MARY-JANE-K.md

 A mother, Mc, is selected at random from the set of mothers of a large population of 2-child families.
 Mc so has a daughter, Jc, and another child Kc.
 Mc, Jc and Kc are all pseudonyms.
 Kc's gender is known to Mc and Jc, but not to us.

+If Mc has one daughter, Jc is that daughter.
+If she has two daughters, Jc is the daughter selected with a coin flip.
+The selection process does not permit the selection of mothers with 2 boys.

 Given what we know about 2-child families, Mc, Hc and Kc:

 Q1.
 What is the chance that Kc will answer "Yes" if asked: "Are you a girl?"